List of Kids Incorporated episodes: Season 4 (1987)

-Martika left the show prior to the fourth season, to pursue her new career in music.
-She was replaced by Connie Lew.
-Mario Lopez left "Kids Incorporated" after Season 3 ended to star on Saved by the Bell.
-Richard Shoff replaced Mario Lopez as the group's new drummer.
-And unlike his predecessor, Richard was made one of the main cast, expanding the group from five to six members.
+Martika left the show prior to the fourth season to pursue her new career in music; she was replaced by Connie Lew.
+Mario Lopez left "Kids Incorporated" after Season 3 ended (and eventually went on to star on Saved by the Bell), and Richard Shoff replaced Lopez as the group's new drummer.
+Unlike his predecessor, Richard was made one of the main cast, expanding the group from five to six members.
 This was the final season for Renee Sands and Rashaan Patterson.